DimitriPilot3/CommunityController/README.md

 # What even is this?

 Glad you asked!
-Community Controller aims to bring a 24/7 interactive stream to your favorite platforms!
+Community Controller aims to bring a sociable, 24/7 interactive stream to your favorite platforms!
 So kick back, relax, and take control!
-Starting with Twitch Plays Nintendo Switch!
+We run a selection of games available for Nintendo Switch and 3DS.

+Four of these games have been featured and beaten here before:
+* Kirby: Star Allies
+* Super Mario Odyssey
+* The Legend of Zelda: Breath of the Wild
+* The Legend of Zelda: Ocarina of Time 3D

+## Can everyone play?

+Yes!
+(XXX: explain our stance on trolling, good faith, and rule 4 here)

+## How do I control the game?

+Simply type your command(s) in chat!

+To make things interesting, entering many commands (comma-separated) within a message is allowed, and causes them to run in quick succession!
+Only up to 5 or 8 commands (per-game limit) are allowed per message; exceeding this limit causes the entire command sequence to be ignored.

+## What are valid commands?

 ## Controls